IBM/janusgraph-utils/doc/users_guide.md

 **vertexLabels**

-It's an array and contains the definition of the vertices.
+An array that contains the definition of the vertices.
 Each vertex is defined in an object with the following format:

 ```